-However, while you don’t need to reinvent the wheel, there are a couple key techniques that are specific to remote management.
-To learn how to supervise across time zones and even cultures, check out my six major tips.6 major tips on how to manage remote employees Click To Tweet
+However, while you don’t need to reinvent the wheel, there are a couple key tips to manage your virtual team successfully.
+To upgrade your skills for managing geographically dispersed teams across time zones and even cultures, check out my six key tips.6 major tips on how to manage remote employees Click To Tweet

 1. Use different communication methods strategically

-Since it’s so easy to miscommunicate when you’re not physically in the room with someone, make sure every interaction you have with your reports is delivered on the right platform.
+Since it’s so easy to miscommunicate when you’re not physically in the room with someone, make sure every remote team communication is delivered on the right platform.

 Here’s a general guide to which medium works for which purposes:

 - Email: short, neutral exchanges of information

 - Chat: informal talk; group discussions; general announcements

 - Skype or Zoom: long, detailed, or potentially difficult conversations

 - Phone: long, detailed, or potentially difficult conversations (if you can’t Skype)